Author | Gaston Fernandez |

 Any breach of security resulting in data loss will be immediately communicated to all parties concerned.

 All Windchill Extension developers are trained on security practices to be used while developing code.
 These include common potential security flaws and specific high risk practices when using the Windchill API.
 In the code, developers declare external features identified by the kernel.
-These declarations ensure that the security tests can easily indentify these points of entry.
+These declarations ensure that the security tests can easily identify these points of entry.